 All freshmen who will be taking Calculus 1 and 2 are eligible for DHSP, and are invited to apply.
 We especially encourage applicants who come from an educational, cultural, geographic, or socioeconomic background that is under-represented in graduate study in math and science.

 The other pages on this site contain details about the program.
 You can get to them from the menu at the top of each page.
 On the side of each page are some quotes from former students.
 Click on a thumbnail picture to read the quote.
-There’s also a page with lots more quotes, and a page where you can apply.
+There’s also two pages with lots more quotes, and a page where you can apply.
 We suggest continuing now to the Workshop page.